-1. Personalize your portfolio and include self-initiated work
+1. Personalize your fashion design portfolio and include self-initiated work

 Reiterating this, let your personality shine through your portfolio!
 We know it is a professional piece, but it is yours and what will set it apart is your uniqueness.
 So, don’t refrain from blending that individuality into your portfolio, whether it is in the form of designs, designer brief/introduction, theme, or the style of conveying it all.
 The industry is full of exceptional designers and fashion experts, and what sets each of them apart is their confidence and individuality.
 If you own your personal style and qualities that distinguish you from the lot, you and your portfolio will stand out for sure.

 Secondly, always remember to show the real you through the portfolio, which also means that you include your passion projects in there too.
 The projects you created outside of your fashion education and work, the ones you did purely out of passion.
 Not all of them but the best and the raw ones must be a part of your portfolio.
 All this self-initiated work is the one that really speaks and shows your creativity, dedication, and willingness more than anything.

 2. Have one big cohesive theme for your portfolio

 Secondly, never undermine the power of uniformity and a consistent theme.
 The layout, alignment of the designs, fonts, colour palettes, supporting elements, etc. Each of these things should tie in together to exude one common theme, which can only happen when it is planned in advance.
 This not only shows professionalism and hard work but is also visually appealing and engaging for the viewer.
 A cohesive theme holds it all together and conveys a common mood, feel, and hence, a common vision.